-I am an applied mathematician, with lecturing and wet-lab experimental biology experience, exploring the interface of mathematics and biology.
+I am an applied mathematician, statistician and data scientist, with lecturing and wet-lab experimental biology experience.
+I focus on applications in biology.

 Timeline